ameliarahman/ameliarahman.github.io/_posts/2023-02-28-monorepo-with-nx.md

 - nx
 ---

-This post is to summary <a href="https://f.hubspotusercontent20.net/hubfs/2757427/effective-react-with-nx-2022.pdf" target="_top"> a book about monorepo with Nx </a> that I finished recently.
+This post is to summarize <a href="https://f.hubspotusercontent20.net/hubfs/2757427/effective-react-with-nx-2022.pdf" target="_top"> a book about monorepo with Nx </a> that I finished recently.
 But this is only introduction and I took an example for only setting up monorepo with Nx for backend using express with a guide from <a href="https://nx.dev/" target="_top"> the official Nx website </a>.
 For the note, I might skip some important things from the book, so better to follow that link and later we can discuss furthermore :)

 ### Monorepo
 As quoted from the book, `A monorepo is a single repository containing multiple distinct projects, where we don't just have code collocation, but well defined relationships among these projects.` The keyword is `defined relationship`.
 If we have some services that somehow are related to each other, monorepo is very useful to use.
 For example, to adjust linter setting, so each programmer in the team has the same rule about it.
 Or even to update the library that is used in all applications, we don't need to change one by one if we use monorepo, just one way and every application in the workspace will be updated.